Volunteering at Parque Ambue Ari - Comunidad Inti Wara Yassi (CIWY)

 Volunteer payments also contribute towards the daily expenses of caring for the animals and infrastructure in the three sanctuaries.

 Upon arrival you must pay the full cost of the volunteer package, as well as a security deposit and an advance for your expenses (eggs and French toast, snacks and a pub open on Friday nights).
 Please note that we do not accept card payments and that the closest ATM is in Ascensión de Guarayos, 1 hour by bus from the sanctuary.
-We request payment in Bolivianos.

 PackageCostSecurity DepositCost per additional night

-The advance for the cafeteria is 250 Bs., from which the products you consume, such as snacks and drinks, will be discounted.
-Any remaining balance will be returned to you at the end of your stay.
+The security deposit will be returned in full at the end of your stay if no damage has occurred.
+The advance for the cafeteria is $36 USD (250 Bs), from which the cost of snacks and drinks will be deducted.
+Any remaining balance will be refunded at the end of your stay.

 In addition to the above fees, keep in mind the following expenses:

-• Extra groceries, such as spices, sauces, and snacks.
+• Extra groceries, such as spices, sauces, and snacks: $0.50 USD (3 Bs) to $5 USD (35 Bs)

 • Other miscellaneous expenses that you may require.